urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: input.py
    :linenos:

-* The :class:`urwid.main_loop.MainLoop` class has an optional function parameter *unhandled_input* This function will be called once for each keypress that is not handled by the widgets being displayed.
+* The :class:`MainLoop` class has an optional function parameter *unhandled_input* This function will be called once for each keypress that is not handled by the widgets being displayed.

 * None of the widgets being displayed here handle input, so every key the user presses will be passed to the *show_or_exit* function.

-* The :exc:`~urwid.main_loop.MainLoop.ExitMainLoop` exception is used to exit cleanly from the :meth:`~urwid.main_loop.MainLoop.run` function when the user presses *Q*.
+* The :exc:`ExitMainLoop` exception is used to exit cleanly from the :meth:`MainLoop.run` function when the user presses *Q*.
 All other input is displayed by replacing the current Text widget's content.